FRED-2/OptiType/README.md

 1. Python 2.7
 2. Biopython 1.63
-3. Coopr 3.3
+3. Coopr 4.1
 4. Matplotlib 1.3.1
 5. Pandas 0.12 (with HDF5 support)
 6. HDF5 1.8.11
 7. RazerS 3.1
-8. Cplex 12.5 (or other ILP solver supported by Coopr)
+8. Cplex 12.5 (or other ILP solver supported by Pyomo)

 Please make sure you have installed said software/libraries and their dependencies.